Gnaoh/Swift_lightning_talk/README.md

 Apple's newest programming language designed for creating iOS and Mac applications

 Xcode:
-An integrated developer environment (IDE), which is basically a software application that includes a source code editor, debugger and usually a compiler.
+An integrated developer environment (IDE), which is a software application that includes a source code editor, debugger and usually a compiler.
 Swift is built with the LLVM compiler framework included in Xcode 6.

 Playground:
 Interactive Swift coding environment that evaluates each statement without needing to compile and run a project.